argoproj/argo-workflows/docs/events.md

 The resulting workflow prints "hello events".

-Submitting is stateless, so you can only have one expression per workflow template.
-You cannot wait for series of events before submitting.

 !!!
-Warning
+Warning "Malformed Expressions"
-    If the expression is malformed, this is only logged.
+    If the expression is malformed, this is logged.
 It is not visible in logs or the UI.
 Use `argo template create` rather than `kubectl apply` to catch your mistakes.

 ## Event Expression Syntax and the Event Expression Environment